10up/restricted-site-access/readme.txt

 Send restricted visitors to the log in page, redirect them, or display a message.
 A great solution for Extranets, publicly hosted Intranets, or parallel development sites.

-It includes an easy to use configuration panel inside the WordPress settings menu.
+Adds a number of new configuration options to the Privacy settings panel.
 From this panel you can:

-1. Enable and disable access restriction at will.
+1. Enable or disable site access restriction
-1. Change the restriction behavior: send to login, redirect, or display a message.
+1. Change the restriction behavior: send to login, redirect, or display a message
-1. Add IP addresses not subject to restriction, including ranges.
+1. Add IP addresses not subject to restriction, including ranges
-1. Quickly add your current IP to the restriction list.
+1. Quickly add your current IP to the restriction list
-1. Control the redirect location.
+1. Control the redirect location
-1. Choose to redirect visitors to the same path that they entered the current site on.
+1. Choose to redirect visitors to the same requested path
-1. Choose the HTTP redirect message for SEO friendliness.
+1. Choose the HTTP redirect message for SEO friendliness
-1. Customize the blocked visitor message.
+1. Customize the blocked visitor message

-Version 2.0 is a major update.
-In addition to adding IP range support, there are significant UI and usability improvements, and many other under the hood improvements to the code base.

 Requires PHP 5.1+ to support IPv6 ranges.
 Download version 1.0.2 if IP ranges are not needed and the host is not running PHP 5.1 or newer.